saulgreenberg/TimelapseDeprecatedPre2.3/README.md

 ### History
 Timelapse was originally designed for a fisheries biologist who ran many field cameras in Timelapse mode, hence its name.
 Over time, its interface and functionality has been extended to meet the needs of a broad variety of biologists who use field cameras in many different ways.

 In 2016, another developer joined forces to overhaul Timelapse for improved code quality and flexibility.
 In late 2016, our coding effort diverged: see [Carnassial](https://github.com/CascadesCarnivoreProject/Carnassial).
 Divergence happened mostly due to differing project requirements.
 Having said that, idea and code sharing between the two still occurs.

+This repository begins at Timelapse Version 2.2.0.0

 ## For Developers
 If you wish to co-develop this project, contact saul.greenberg@ucalgary.ca to see if our project goals coincide.